openpublishoperation/azure-content/articles/active-directory/active-directory-privileged-identity-management-how-to-add-role-to-user.md

-<properties
+---
-   pageTitle="Azure Privileged Identity Management: How To Start Add a Role to a User" description="Learn how to add roles to privileged identities with the Azure Privileged Identity Management extension." services="active-directory" documentationCenter="" authors="kgremban" manager="stevenpo" editor=""/>
+title: 'Azure Privileged Identity Management: How To Start Add a Role to a User'
+description: Learn how to add roles to privileged identities with the Azure Privileged Identity Management extension.

-<tags
-   ms.service="active-directory"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="identity"
-   ms.date="01/21/2016"
-   ms.author="kgremban"/>
+services: active-directory
+documentationcenter:
+authors: kgremban
+manager: stevenpo
+editor:

+ms.service: active-directory
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: identity
+ms.date: 01/21/2016
+ms.author: kgremban

+---
 # Azure Privileged Identity Management: How to add or remove a user role
 ## Adding or removing a user role
 There are several ways to navigate to the **Add managed users** blade of the PIM interface.
 The click sequence for each is listed below:

-- Dashboard > Users in Admin Roles > Add or Remove
+* Dashboard > Users in Admin Roles > Add or Remove
-- Dashboard > Role Summary > All Users List > Add or Remove
+* Dashboard > Role Summary > All Users List > Add or Remove
-- Dashboard > click on user role in role table (for example Global Administrator) > Add or Remove
+* Dashboard > click on user role in role table (for example Global Administrator) > Add or Remove

 ## Add a user to a role
 Once you have navigated to the **Add managed users** blade: